An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Gildan Activewear Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GIL stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Apparel/Footwear industry.
+We show how GIL stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Hosiery and Sock Mills industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.